Other Options for Attending UNC

 Whether you're a previous UNC student looking to continue your studies, a high schooler ready for a challenge before graduation, or a lifelong learner looking for summer course opportunities, we have options for you.

 Are you a previous UNC student who is considering returning to the university?
-First, you will need to fill out the student information form.
+First, you will need to fill out the returning student application.
 Then you will need to activate your Ursa account, meet with your advisor and get your PIN number, and then register for classes.
 Welcome back to UNC!

 Are you someone who wishes to take classes at or through UNC but do not wish to pursue a degree?
 If so, you will need to complete the Nondegree Seeking application.